Of all the different cocktail bases out there, rum cocktails are probably some of my favorites.

 But rum cocktails can also be devilishly decadent, as is the case with the Bushwacker cocktail.

-That alone is enough to give you a sugar high, but then you’ll top it off with Cool Whip (and maybe even some chocolate shavings and a dash of cinnamon) for extra yumminess.
+That alone is enough to give you a sugar high.
+But then you’ll top it off with whipped cream and chocolate syrup for extra yumminess.

 I don’t know what it is about pineapples and rum that lends itself so nicely to garden herbs, but whatever it is, I love it.